SebastianGarces/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    TO AVOID TO HAVE TO SEND CREDENTIALS FOR EVERY API REQ

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    IT HASHES THE PASSWORD

 - [ ] What does bcrypt do to slow down attackers?

+    BECAUSE YOU CANNOT GET TO THE PASSWORD WITH THE HASH.
+IS ONE WAY.
+IT COULD TAKE YEARS TO GET TO YOUR PASSWORD VIA RAINBOW TABLES IF THE PASSWORD IS LONG ENOUGH

 - [ ] What are the three parts of the JSON Web Token?

+    HEADER, PAYLOAD, SIGNATURE

 ## Minimum Viable Product